-To air on the side of caution, since this will be the main dependent load for the campus, total number of wells was then rounded up to the nearest 50, to 1150 wells, which is more on the order of a safety factor 1.13.
+To air on the side of caution, since this will be the main energy source for the campus, the total number of wells was then rounded up to the nearest 50, to 1050 wells, which is more on the order of a safety factor of 1.13.
 This extra 'oversizing' of the campus system will allow for sections of the well field to be shut off if some sort of break occurs.
 Since the pipes are bored into the ground, maintenance of existing bores is seemingly impossible, for new bores would probably just be drilled as a replacement.
-Below, figure 50 shows the potential vertical well field layout and distribution piping plan for the campus.
-The wells are shown in green and the orange boxes would be pump locations.
+Below, Figure 50 shows the potential vertical well field layout and distribution piping plan for the campus.
+The wells are shown in green and the orange boxes are pump locations.